-- (a) When counting a contract denominated in a currency other than Euro, does the conversion to euro have to be done every day to reflect exchange rate fluctuation? - (b) Should the following OTC derivative transactions be counted against the clearing threshold: - 1. intragroup transactions - 2. contracts which are cleared on a voluntary basis - 3. positions taken by the financial subsidiaries of the non-financial counterparty - 4. positions taken by third-country non-financial entities in the same group as the EU non-financial counterparty. - 5. positions taken by jointly controlled entities or entities accounted for under the equity method? - (c) What is the relation between intragroup and the corresponding external transactions? - (d) new When the notional amount of a derivative contract is subject to modifications which were already foreseen in the original contract specifications (e.g. a reduction/increase of the notional at fixed dates), should the updated notional amount be taken into account for the purpose of calculating the Clearing Threshold?
+- (a) When counting a contract denominated in a currency other than Euro, does the conversion to euro have to be done every day to reflect exchange rate fluctuation? - (b) Should the following OTC derivative transactions be counted against the clearing threshold: - 1. intragroup transactions - 2. contracts which are cleared on a voluntary basis - 3. positions taken by the financial subsidiaries of the non-financial counterparty - 4. positions taken by third-country non-financial entities in the same group as the EU non-financial counterparty. - 5. positions taken by jointly controlled entities or entities accounted for under the equity method? - (c) What is the relation between intragroup and the corresponding external transactions? - (d) When the notional amount of a derivative contract is subject to modifications which were already foreseen in the original contract specifications (e.g. a reduction/increase of the notional at fixed dates), should the updated notional amount be taken into account for the purpose of calculating the Clearing Threshold? - (e) new When calculating the non-hedging positions in OTC derivatives to be compared to the values of the clearing threshold, are NFC allowed to take into account any netting effect?